matias-ceau/scripts/docs/scripts/ppm-color-reducer.md

 #### Overview

-The `ppm-color-reducer` program is designed to process PPM images and reduce their color depth according to a given color palette stored in a text file.
-The program reads an input PPM file, finds the closest color from the provided palette for each pixel, and writes a new PPM file with the reduced color depth.
+The PPM Color Reducer reads an input PPM image and converts its colors to the closest match from a specified color palette.
+The script is designed to function with images in PPM format (specifically P6) and requires a palette to map the original colors to reduced set colors.

-The core idea is to minimize color variations by mapping each pixel in the input image to the nearest color in the specified palette.
-This is done using the squared Euclidean distance, ensuring that the algorithm efficiently determines the closest color.
+The core functionality is driven by comparing the color distances between the pixels in the input image and the colors defined in the palette, utilizing the Euclidean distance squared to determine proximity.
+If a color is not within the palette, it will be replaced by the nearest available option.

-The script defines a `Color` struct to represent colors in RGB format and uses an array to store the palette.
-The program also implements functions for reading the palette, computing color distances, and finding the closest color.
+The script starts by reading a palette file, processes the PPM image, and outputs a new reduced-color PPM file.

 ---